Man convicted of selling fatal dose of fentanyl to Northern California teen sentenced to prison

 PLACER COUNTY - It's a first in the state of California: A fentanyl dealer who was convicted of murder and has now been sentenced.

 Nathaniel Cabacungan, 21, is accused of selling the drug to 15-year-old Roseville girl, Jewels Wolf, who died in June 2022.
-Cabancungan was sentenced to 15 years to life in prison, the Placer County DA's Office said.
+Cabancungan was sentenced to 15 years to life in prison, the Placer County District Attorney's Office said.

 It was an emotional day inside the courtroom.
 Family and friends of Jewels Wolf read statements in front of the judge, but prosecutors are hesitant to call this day a celebration.